 Kruger is South Africa’s top travel destination offering superb game viewing, including massive populations of Africa’s iconic Big Five - elephant, rhino, leopard, lion and buffalo.
 This vast wilderness area is inhabited by a staggering 147 mammal species and 517 bird species, as well as a variety of other wild animals and 336 tree species.
 South Africa's flagship national park, Kruger Park is considered a world leader in advanced environmental policies and wildlife management practises.

 After breakfast today, we make our way to the Moholoholo Rehabilitation Centre for injured and orphaned wild animals and birds.

 At Moholoholo Wildlife Centre you can get up close to some of the wildlife being cared for, including lions and leopards.
-After visiting the Wildlife Rehabilitation Centre, we travel back to camp for a light lunch.
-Then we head to the nearby Tshukudu Game Reserve for an open vehicle game drive.
-Tshukudu Game Reserve is home to numerous wild animals, including the Big Five of Africa, frequently sighted on our game drives.
-In Tshukudu Game Reserve our chances of sighting lions are especially high.
-This compact game reserve covers around 5000 hectares of bushveld, enabling the game rangers to keep track of the wild animals and improve our chances of spotting them.
+After visiting the Wildlife Rehabilitation Centre, we travel back to camp for a light lunch and some relaxation.
+In the late afternoon, we head to the nearby Motlala Game Reserve for an open vehicle, sunset game drive.
+Motlala Game Reserve is home to numerous wild animals, including three of the Big Five of Africa, frequently sighted on our game drives.
+The reserve is fortunate to house black and white rhino.
+The wildlife in this uncrowded, beautiful reserve tends to be more relaxed around safari vehicles which makes for amazing sightings and wonderful photo opportunities.